devhooly/steamguard-go/README.md

 A command-line utility for setting up and using Steam Mobile Authenticator (Steam 2FA).
 Ported to Go from the [original Rust project](https://github.com/dyc3/steamguard-cli).

-## ⚠️ Disclaimer

-**This utility is in development.
-Use at your own risk!**

-- ✅ Regularly back up your `maFiles` folder
-- ✅ Write down your revocation code
-- ⚠️ If you lose both maFiles and the revocation code, we can't help - your only option is Steam support

 ## 🚀 Features

 - ✅ **Generate 2FA codes** - Quick generation of Steam Guard codes
 - ✅ **Manage confirmations** - Accept/reject trades and market listings
-- ✅ **Encrypted storage** - Protect your 2FA secrets with AES-256 encryption
 - ✅ **Generate QR codes** - Export to other applications (KeeWeb, 1Password, Bitwarden)
 - ✅ **SDA compatible** - Reads maFiles format from Steam Desktop Authenticator
 - ✅ **Cross-platform** - Works on Linux, Windows, macOS